15 Fun Valentines Day Family Traditions

 No, not chocolate, LOVE!

 We all need to be cherished.
 But despite our good intentions, too often we forget to tell the people we love just how precious they are to us.
 Valentines Day reminds us to tell all of our loved ones (not only our sweethearts) how glad we are that they're in our lives.

 Want some simple ideas to celebrate Valentines Day, when you’re too busy, too broke, and maybe even too harried to remember that you really adore these people you live with?

 Valentines Gifts are NEVER about the item or product.
 That teaches all the wrong lessons about love.
 Make this about the heart to heart expressions that build intimacy and connection.
 That means handmade cards, extra loving time together, or massages, not purchased gifts.

 If you must buy a gift, choose it using the GIFT test: does it create more Gratitude, Intimacy, Fondness and Trust between you, or does it just impress?
 In other words, a bottle of inexpensive champagne, some sandwiches, and an invitation to a massage and picnic supper in bed after the kids are asleep meets this test a lot better than jewelry or candy.
-For kids or adults, try one of the gift ideas below.
+Or try one of the gift ideas below -- for adults or kids.

 2. Alternate gift ideas:

 - A Letter of Appreciation.

-Children may pester you to purchase things for them -- how can they not, when they're surrounded by constant buying messages and opportunities? -- but they feel most loved when we spend time WITH them, or doing something FOR them, including making something for them, rather than buying it.
+Children may pester you to purchase things for them -- how can they not, when they're surrounded by constant buying messages and opportunities? -- but they feel most loved when we spend time WITH them, or doing something FOR them, including making something for them.
 Why not make Valentines?
 This can be as simple as 15 minutes with red construction paper, scissors, and magic markers, or as elaborate as a joyful, creative family project for three hours.
 Need inspiration?
 There are web sites galore.
-But I usually stick to the simplest: construction paper hearts with a heartfelt message detailing something you appreciate about the recipient.
+But I usually stick to the simplest: construction paper hearts with a deeply felt message detailing something you appreciate about the recipient.

 3. Get up a few minutes early so you can enjoy opening each others' Valentines at breakfast